rijal028/Cognitive-Sentinel-Protocol/README.md

 Together, they form a comprehensive, defense-in-depth strategy.

-For a complete breakdown of the architecture, please see the full blueprint documents:
+For a complete breakdown of the architecture, including the V3 research on baseline validation, please see the full blueprint documents:

 * **[Read the Full Blueprint (English)](BLUEPRINT_EN.md)**
 * **[Baca Blueprint Lengkap (Bahasa Indonesia)](BLUEPRINT_ID.md)**